github/docs/content/issues/quickstart.md

 As a team, you can also communicate updates on day-to-day tasks within issues so that everyone knows the status of work.
 For example, you can create an issue for a large feature that multiple people are working on, and each team member can add updates with their status or open questions in that issue.
 ### Issue example with project collaborators
-Below is an example of project collaborators giving status on their work on the Project Octocat issue.
+Below is an example of project collaborators giving a status update on their work on the Project Octocat issue.

 ![Collaborating on issue example](/assets/images/help/issues/quickstart-collaborating-on-issue.png)
 ## Using labels to highlight project goals and status